Where can I find information about abstinence?

 I would like to find some websites or agencies about abstinence.

 Abstinence is always a topic that generates interesting debate.
-The American Heritage Dictionary defines "abstinence" as refraining from something by one's own choice, and as denial of the appetites, such as of certain foods or alcoholic beverages.
+Abstinence is typically defined as refraining from something by one's own choice, and as denial of the appetites, such as of certain foods or alcoholic beverages.
 As it's currently used, abstinence generally refers to refraining from sex.
 But this definition of abstinence is far from cut and dry.
 To some, abstinence means not having any type of sexual activity or contact.
 To others, it means not having oral, anal, and/or vaginal sex.
 To some, it means not having orgasms.
 Sometimes people decide to be abstinent until a certain time, such as when they graduate from high school or college, or when they marry.
 Others choose to be abstinent from sex as a way of "fasting" — a temporary choice, perhaps between partners.
 People choose to be abstinent for many reasons, including religious or cultural views, personal or family values, not being ready to have sex, or wanting to wait with a particular partner.

 Abstinence is a complicated, often political concept.
 A signifier of freedom for people is to have choices, and abstinence (before you have intercourse, after previous sexual experience, or just for a while) is an important option to have.